Tron0/AkladellWebsite/rules.md

   gain a +1 bonus to attack and damage rolls and a +1 bonus to morale.

-- **Ritual:** Casting bless may also form part of rituals of purification or consecration, at the referee’s discretion.
+- **Ritual:** Casting bless may also form part of rituals of purification or consecration, at the referee's discretion.

 ### Reversed: Curse